-Fill out a paper application.
-Fill out a paper application.
-Send the application to the Marketplace at: Health Insurance Marketplace, Dept. of Health and Human Services 465 Industrial Blvd., London, KY 40750-0001.
-Consumers will receive their eligibility results in the mail.
+- Send the application to the Marketplace at: Health Insurance Marketplace, Dept. of Health and Human Services 465 Industrial Blvd., London, KY 40750-0001. - Consumers will receive their eligibility results in the mail.
 They should contact the Call Center or create an online account to enroll in a QHP.